sksunkai0505/KaiSun0505.github.io/research.md

 **Development and Application of Data Analytics for Smart PLM systems**, at SU and collaborated with two local companies, i.e., Filtertech, Inc. and UsPLM, Inc.;
-- Developed a noval algorithm framework for solving the maximum weighted independent set (MWIS) problem, exact and improved estimation algorithms were created using the framework.
+- Developed a novel algorithm framework for solving the maximum weighted independent set (MWIS) problem, exact and improved estimation algorithms were created using the framework.
-- Developed a noval graph-based formulation method for process planning and scheduling problems and its solution methods using the concept of MWIS.
+- Developed a novel graph-based formulation method for process planning and scheduling problems and its solution methods using the concept of MWIS.
 - Built product design libraries (25+ products and 300+ components) for small kitchen appliances and unmanned aerial vehicles (UAVs)